 The Committee can be reached through the Department of Human Rights, at 222 S. College, Room 101, Springfield, Illinois, 62704, or by calling (217) 785-5119 (Voice), or 866-740-3953 (TTY).
 ICED's fax number is (217) 785-5106, and e-mail messages can be sent to the Department of Human Rights' E-mail address: Susan.Allen@illinois.gov.

-ICED 2016 Awards Ceremony, which is free and open to the public, is scheduled for May 11, 2016, at 1:30 p.m. at the Illinois State Library, 300 S. Second Street in Springfield.
-Governor Rauner will open the ceremony and present some of the awards to state agencies for hiring people with disabilities in 2015.
-ICED Co-Chairs Rocco J. Claps and James Dimas, will serve as Masters of Ceremony for the event.
-This year, for the first time, Constitutional Members, including the Lieutenant Governor, and the State Treasurer who have joined the Committee as a result of new legislation, will participate in the event.
-State Treasurer Michael Frerichs will be honored for his employment of interns with disabilities.
-Special features of the ceremony this year include a performance by the Illinois School for the Visually Impaired choir and a tour of the State Library talking book program.
-For further information about the event, contact Susan Allen, of the Committee, at Susan.Allen@Illinois.gov.
+ICED 2016 Awards Ceremony, which was held May 11, 2016, at 1:30 p.m. at the Illinois State Library, 300 S. Second Street in Springfield, was a success.
+Governor Rauner opened the ceremony and presented an award to the State Agency of the Year for hiring people with disabilities in 2015.
+ICED Co-Chairs Rocco J. Claps and James Dimas were the Masters of Ceremony for the event.
+This year, for the first time, Constitutional Members, including the Lieutenant Governor, and the State Treasurer who have joined the Committee as a result of new legislation, participated in the event.
+State Treasurer Michael Frerichs was honored for his employment of interns with disabilities.
+Special features of the ceremony this year included a performance by the Illinois School for the Visually Impaired choir and a tour of the State Library talking book program.
+Another first was live streaming of the event with captioning.
+Go to http://www.state.il.us/ICED/awards.htm for further information about the event and a link to photos.

 State Sponsors Jobs Seminar for People with Disabilities